veronicaeyo/sentiment-analysis/README.md

 •   Index column shows the ID value of a tweet

+## Requirements
+Libraries used - To succesfully run this Jupyter notebook the following libraries need to be installed.

+    - Python 3     - Pandas     - Scikit-Learn     - Seaborn     - Matplotlib     - Numpy - Bertopic

+## Data Preprocessing
+Preprocessing work done on the data included:

+1. Checking for missing data: there was none.
+2. Tokenization of the words
+3. Removal of stopwords
+4. Removal of special Characters
+5. Dropping of the index column
+6. Lemmatizing the words
+7. creating the parts os speech tag for the words

+## Topic Modelling
+Salient topics was identified from the sentiments to find out the top words associated with different topics

+## Vectorization
+TF idf vectorizer was used to vectorize the tokens

+## Models
+1. Support Vector Machine

+2. K Nearest Neighbors

+## Results
+Performance Evaluation Metric used:

+1.F1 score

+2.Precision

+3.Recall

+4.Support

+5.Confusion matrix

 ## Imbalance Target variable

 The Label was imbalanced and SMOTE technique was used to conduct oversampling and undersampling

 ## Model Chosen
-Logistic regression was the winner with an f1_score of 0.98 for class = 0 and 0.94 for class = 0.1
+Logistic regression was the winner with an F1_score of 0.98 for class = 0 and 0.94 for class = 0.1